serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ### How to fix it?

-We can see the error disappear once we remove the `SomeNameClass n (Maybe a)` constraint from the second instance.
+We can see the error disappear once we remove the `SomeClass n (Maybe a)` constraint from the second instance.
 Alternatively, we can keep the constraint and kind annotate the proxy from the call site.
 For example, the following change to the call site will fix the error and call the first (general) instance.